techtanzeel/collado-io/src/markdown/blog/ad-blockers-market-niches/index.md

 ---
-title: "Thoughts On Media"
+title: "Ad-Blockers And Market Niches"
 date: "2015-10-10"
-path: "/blog/2015/media"
+path: "/blog/2015/ad-blockers-market-niches"
-tags: ["business", "tech"]
+tags: ["idea", "business", "tech"]
 featured: "false"
 excerpt: "The Internet has flipped the advertisement industry in its head.
 Which in turn, has surfaced a plethora of market niches that were simply not available before, yet they remain to be addressed."
 ---